 In this area of study students focus on the social life and cultural expression in the late nineteenth century and the first half of the twentieth century.
 They explore forms of cultural expression in both Germany and the USA and look at ways in which cultural life both reflected and challenged the prevailing political, economic and social conditions.
 The roles of individuals, groups and movements in social and cultural continuity and change is a focus and students choose a particular area of interest to investigate.

-Unit 2: Empires
+Unit 2: The changing world order

-Area of Study 1: The Rise of Empires
+Area of Study 1: Causes course and consequences of the Cold War